 Why sarcopenia accelerates aging

 Muscle is not just a movement organ.
-It is the most metabolically active tissue in the body, a reservoir of amino acids, a glucose regulator, and a buffer against inflammation.
+It is one of the body’s largest metabolically active reservoirs: a store of amino acids, a glucose regulator, and a buffer against inflammation.
 When you lose muscle, you do not just lose strength — you lose systemic resilience.

 Chronic low-grade inflammation (inflammaging) and sarcopenia feed each other: more visceral adipose tissue (which replaces lost muscle) produces pro-inflammatory cytokines that, in turn, accelerate cellular senescence and further muscle degradation.
 It is a vicious cycle.